 The ICAA has established a rigorous publishing program that serves as the foundation for the research, scholarship, and exhibition initiatives of the ICAA and of the Latin American Art Department of the MFAH.
-The ICAA has published 11 books and catalogues since 2001.
+The ICAA has published a number of books and catalogues since 2001.

 Critical Documents of 20th-Century Latin American and Latino Art (2012)